 Attribution models can also have consequences for the healthcare system broadly.
-Providers may wish to gain more control over patient care they are held accountable for or may wish to avoid shared attribution.
+Providers may wish to gain more control over patient care they are held accountable for it or may wish to avoid shared attribution.
 These desires can lead to market consolidation as providers feel forced to merge to protect themselves from the consequences of misattribution.
 These mergers could result in a possible decrease in care quality and access over the long run.
 Safeguards in attribution models can include exclusion criteria or risk adjustment for high-risk or complex patients.
+The Panel noted that while value-based purchasing writ large could contribute to consolidation, better attribution could help prevent some consolidation.